Divinópolis Airport

 Brigadeiro Cabral Airport is the airport serving Divinópolis, Brazil.

-It is managed by contract by Infraero.
+The airport is located 6 km from downtown Divinópolis and is managed by Infraero.

 History

 A new passenger terminal was opened on June 1, 2012.

 On June 10, 2019, the Municipality of Divinópolis signed a contract of operation with Infraero.
+On May 7, 2024, the contract of operation was upgraded to a concession.